-- All documents except for forms are submitted to the Quality Assurance Manager - Forms are submitted to the chair of the Forms Committee - The top portion of a "Request for Document Creation/Change" form is completed and submitted with the draft document. - For ease of document creation, the preferred format for a draft document is an electronic "Word" file. - Staff should request an unprotected electronic copy of the document(s) they wish to revise from the Quality Assurance Manager or ment Control Coordinator. - o "Track changes" should be active for document revisions so that the proposed changes are apparent to a reviewer.
+- All documents except for forms are submitted to the Quality Assurance Manager - Forms are submitted to the chair of the Forms Committee - The top portion of a "Request for Document Creation/Change" form is completed and submitted with the draft document. - For ease of document creation, the preferred format for a draft document is an electronic "Word" file. - Staff should request an unprotected electronic copy of the document(s) they wish to revise from the Quality Assurance Manager or Document Control Coordinator. - "Track changes" should be active for document revision that the proposed changes are apparent to a reviewer.

 Step 2.
-Evaluation of Request; Interim reviews & levisions
+Evaluation of Request; Interim reviews & revisions

-- Feedback should be sought from knowledgeasle staff members who would be affected by the requirements of the document. - The Forms Committee evaluates requests for new and revised forms. - Based on the feedback obtained, the Quality Assurance Manager may recommend at this stage that the document charge/creation request be rejected. - o The recommendation is accussed with the Approver. - o If the Approver agrees with the recommendation, the "Approval" section of the "Request for Document Creation/Change" is completed as per Step 4. - o If the Approver tests that the request has merit, the document continues through the approval process. - o Performance checks must be conducted for forms containing macros, and the documentation provided to the Quality Assurance Manager.
+- Feedback should be sought from knowledgeable shaff members who would be affected by the requirements of the document - The Forms Committee evaluates requests for hew and revised forms. - Based on the feedback obtained, the Quality Assurance Manager may recommend at this stage that the document change creation request be rejected. - The recommendation is discussed with the Approver. - If the Approver agrees with the recommendation, the "Approval" section of the "Request for Document Creation/Change" is completed as per Step 4. - If the Approver feels that the request has merit, the document continues through the approver process. - Performance checks must be conducted for forms containing macros, and the documentation provided to the Quality Assurance Manager.

 Step 3.
-Downent formatted by Document Control Coordinator
+Document formatted by Document Control Coordinator

-Formatting includes ensuring that the document has the correct header and footer layout.
+• Formatting includes ensuring that the document has the correct header and footer layout.